I use the services of freelance editor Alex Jones, of Skald and Raven. I highly recommend them.

 *Give general impressions

-In return, Beta Readers will get:
+In return for their help, Beta Readers get:

 *A pre-pub copy of the book in whatever eBook format you prefer